monyarm/NovelVM/doc/docportal/help/faq.rst

 Help!
 My game won't run!
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Make sure your game is supported.
-Check the `Compatibility page <https://www.scummvm.org/compatibility/>`_ on the ScummVM website, and the `Platform Overview <https://wiki.scummvm.org/index.php?title=Platforms/Overview>`_ page on the wiki.
+Check the `Compatibility page <https://www.novelvm.org/compatibility/>`_ on the NovelVM website, and the `Platform Overview <https://wiki.novelvm.org/index.php?title=Platforms/Overview>`_ page on the wiki.

 2. Check that you have all the required datafiles.
-See the :doc:`../use_scummvm/game_files` page.
+See the :doc:`../use_novelvm/game_files` page.

-3. Ask for advice on the ScummVM forums or on Discord.
+3. Ask for advice on the NovelVM forums or on Discord.
 See the :doc:`contact` page.

 4. If you think the game should run, and it doesn't, report it as a bug.
 See :doc:`report_bugs`.

-I installed my game but ScummVM can't find it...
+I installed my game but NovelVM can't find it...
 What do I do?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Installing the game does not necessarily provide ScummVM with the files it needs.
-In most cases you will need to copy the files from the disc into a folder ScummVM can access.
-See :doc:`../use_scummvm/game_files`.
+Installing the game does not necessarily provide NovelVM with the files it needs.
+In most cases you will need to copy the files from the disc into a folder NovelVM can access.
+See :doc:`../use_novelvm/game_files`.

 Why are the subtitles in my non-English game messed up?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^